- Feb 7, 2024

 While we’re talking about foods to avoid, it’s worth discussing spicy food and breastfeeding.
 A lot of people believe that nursing mums should stay away from spicy foods, but this is just a myth.

-It is believed that these spicy foods are among other foods to avoid during breastfeeding to prevent colic, gas, diarrhoea, and rashes in the baby.
+It is believed that these spicy foods are among other foods to avoid during breastfeeding to prevent colic, gas, diarrhea, and rashes in the baby.
 However, there is no evidence that spicy or strong-flavored foods have this effect.
 Like we mentioned above, it may even be good for your baby when you eat a variety of flavors, helping them grow up to be a less picky eater.

 Allergies in Breastfed Babies